From left: Jeff DeWit, Robyn Gatens and Bill Gerstenmaier speak during a press conference at the Nasdaq MarketSite in New York on Friday. AFP

-"NASA is opening the International Space Station to commercial opportunities and marketing these opportunities as we've never done before," NASA chief financial officer Jeff DeWit said in an announcement made at the Nasdaq stock exchange in New York.
+"Nasa is opening the International Space Station to commercial opportunities and marketing these opportunities as we've never done before," Nasa chief financial officer Jeff DeWit said in New York.

 There will be up to two short private astronaut missions per year, said Robyn Gatens, deputy director of the ISS.

-These travelers would be ferried to the orbiter exclusively by the two US companies currently developing transport vehicles for NASA: SpaceX, with its Crew Dragon capsule, and Boeing, which is building one called Starliner.
+These travelers would be ferried to the orbiter exclusively by the two companies currently developing transport vehicles for Nasa: SpaceX, with its Crew Dragon capsule, and Boeing, which is building one called Starliner.

-These companies would choose the clients -- who will not have to be US citizens -- and bill for the trip to the ISS, which will be the most expensive part of the adventure: around $58 million for a roundtrip ticket.
+These companies would choose the clients and bill for the trip to the ISS, which will be the most expensive part of the adventure: around $58 million for a round trip ticket.

-The tourists will pay NASA for their use of the station, for food, water and use of the life support system.
+But the tourists will also pay Nasa for their stay in space, for food, water and use of the life support system on the orbiter.

 That will run about $35,000 per night per astronaut, said DeWit.

-But the United States has paid for and controls most of the modules that make it up.
+But the US has paid for and controls most of the modules that make up the orbiter.

 The new space tourists to the ISS will not be the first: US businessman Dennis Tito had that honor in 2001.
 He paid Russia around $20 million for the trip.